pollen-robotics/python-coding-guidelines/README.md

 A *.gitignore* file makes sure that the Python temporary files are not committed.
 It is adapted from [here](https://github.com/github/gitignore/blob/main/Python.gitignore).

 git LFS is configured to handle all non script files (3D models, deep learning model, images, etc.).
-A good practice is also to use another repo as a submodule containing all the data.
+The list of file is defined in *.gitattributes.* A good practice is also to use another repo as a submodule containing all the data.

 ### IDE

-Visual code is recommended IDE.
+Visual code is the recommended IDE.
 Make sure to install the python extension and [configure](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0) VS code to automatically format the code with [black](https://black.readthedocs.io).

 **A code not compliant with PEP8 guidelines will not be merged.**